dexterdeng/geo_ip/README.md

 # GeoIp

+This version support the newest API on ipinfodb.com.

+---- the V3 API, and use the newest database;

 Retreive the geolocation of an IP address based on the [ipinfodb.com](http://ipinfodb.com/) webservice.

 As of 8th November 2010, the service is asking that all users [register](http://ipinfodb.com/register.php) for an API key.